humanmade/reusable-features/README.md

 1. Create a new plugin or feature and publish it to a GitHub repository.
 2. Submit it to Packagist.org.
 3. Add the feature to the `features.txt` list.
-4. Submit a pull request (PR) for review.

 We encourage anyone in **Human Made** to submit their features to this repository.
 The goal is to collaboratively build a library of reusable features to benefit all projects.
 Whether it's adding new functionality or improving existing ones, your contributions are valuable!